bhumikacg/Python-mini_projects/README.md

 **2.Expense tracker** - Whenever we run this tracker program it will ask you for a list of expenses and keep collecting inputs until you type zero.
 All expenses are saved in a CSV file.
 It will also time-stamp the data.

+**3.Assignment** - Utilized Python data structures, functions, and aggregate functions to solve the assignment.